Unity of Walnut Creek Timeline

 Rev. Knox was killed in her home while preparing for Sunday services.
 Hired Rev. Marj Britt as senior minister.
 Began tithing 10% of Unity’s income.

-Began third, meditative Sunday service.
+Began a third, meditative Sunday service.

 Hired Rev. Shari Culliver as senior minister.